 Of course, some of these bonuses (like cold cash) are preferred to other, more niche ones, like enhanced odds, and that is usually the thing that makes a client chose one bookmaker over the other.
 All these special offers can be further divided into categories, which we will explain below:

 Welcome bonuses – The simplest reward out there.
 Nearly all brokers worldwide have this gift for setting up an online account.
 Just open an account, deposit some money in it (amount differs between bookmakers), and you will receive a prize.
 This is the simplest form of a welcome bonus – it then becomes different between brokers.
 For example, ComeOn gives you a 10 pound free bet just for opening an account with them, no deposit required.

-Other bookmakers double the amount you first deposit, up to a certain sum – like Bet365, 100% up to 200 pounds.
+Other bookmakers double the amount you first deposit, up to a certain sum – like Bet365, ….
 Others give you flat amounts of money.
 Do remember that while this welcome bonus is credited to your account instantly, you do need to fulfill certain conditions to withdraw it.
 More on that later.

 Bonuses for existing customers – Receiving a bonus only when opening an account would be a pretty terrible marketing idea from bookmakers.
 Thus, they try to keep their players close to them with periodic bonuses or special ones based on individual sporting events.
 For example, Unibet once had a Champions League bonus – if you deposited a sum of money and used it to play on CL games, they would credit your account with 100% of the said amount.
 These bonuses tend to vary quite a lot over time, even with the same bookmaker.